AWegnerGitHub/awegnergithub.github.io-content/2015_01_08_thanks-for-all-the-fish.md

 ## Goodbye Team Vipers

 A few days ago Team Vipers shut down.
-Exactly 6 years after I join the community and 5 years after taking over as owner, I decided to step aside.
+Exactly 6 years after I joined the community and 5 years after taking over as owner, I decided to step aside.
 I announced my decision to my admin team in November and asked if anyone wanted to take over.
 A week later I made the announcement public.
 I copied that below.
 My hope was that someone would be willing to take over day to day operations and management.